YTHFT/ythft.github.io/aboutme.md

 ### Mobile Devices

-The really exiciting part is that the development can be accessed on mobile devices
+The really exciting part is that the development can be accessed on mobile devices

 ![awesome-minions.gif](/assets/img/awesome-minions.gif)